 Another great option for beginning real estate investing is through “prehabbing.”
 Unlike a rehab, which involves funds to make significant improvements, a prehab project requires only minimal upgrades.
-Investors will typically enhance a property just enough to visually entice other investors.
+Investors will typically enhance a property just enough to entice other investors visually.
 Rather than making dramatic changes, prehabbing consists of improving a property through sweat equity.
 A few prehabbing projects include:

 Cleaning: Taking the time to remove trash and debris from a property, including general cleaning, can have a powerful impact on its appeal.